owncloud-archive/documentation/admin_manual/installation/source_installation.rst

 Prerequisites
 -------------

-The ownCloud tar archive contains all of the required PHP third-party libraries.
-So, no extra ones are required.
+The ownCloud tar archive contains all of the required third-party PHP libraries.
+As a result, no extra ones are required.
 However, ownCloud does require that PHP has a set of extensions installed, enabled, and configured.

 This section lists both the required and optional PHP extensions.
 If you need further information about a particular extension, please consult the relevant